-Unallocated DSG - residual balance relating to the 2018/19 Dedicated Schools Grants which is ring-fenced for use within Schools or to related Schools expenditure as directed by the Schools Forum.
+Unallocated DSG - residual balance relating to the 2019/20 Dedicated Schools Grants which is ring-fenced for use within Schools or to related Schools expenditure as directed by the Schools Forum.
 This is not available for general Council use.
-The Council received an additional advance of Dedicated Schools Grant in 2018-19, of £3m, to support the short-term costs and cash position.
-This amount is not included in the note above but is included as part of the Long term Liability balance on the Balance Sheet.
+The accumulated deficit on DSG expenditure is transferred to Total School Reserves and reduces the total available reserves.

-Earmarked capital expenditure - to fund future capital expenditure.
+Reserves Earmarked for future capital expenditure